Alzheimer’s Vaccine Could Be on the Horizon

 For decades, scientists have tested different hypotheses to find and fix the origins of the disease.
 Many are working on anti-amyloid therapies –Biogen's recently approved Aduhelm (aducanumab) is a monoclonal antibody that targets part of this abnormal protein that accumulates in the brains of Alzheimer's patients.
 Others focus on inhibiting tau aggregation, while another strategy is to combat AD with anti-neuroinflammatory therapies.

 One startup biotech, Nuravax, is taking a different approach.
-The new company, which was incubated by the Institute for Molecular Medicine (IMM), is developing a vaccine to induce therapeutically potent concentrations of antibodies against pathological proteins associated with both AD and Parkinson's disease, including amyloid and tau.
+The new company, which was incubated by the Institute for Molecular Medicine (IMM), is developing an Alzheimer’s vaccine to induce therapeutically potent concentrations of antibodies against pathological proteins associated with both AD and Parkinson's disease, including amyloid and tau.

 On September 29, IMM announced that it had licensed MultiTEP, the universal vaccine platform technology it has been developing, to Nuravax.